 Since my decisive encounter with Babaji’s Kriya Yoga, I have participated in several pilgrimages to India and completed its teacher training program.
 Since then I have taught Kriya Hatha Yoga.
 I also offer a complimentary therapy based upon sound and DNA programming.

-Amman first learned about Babaji as a teenager and was initiated into kriya yoga in 1970 by Yogacharya J. Oliver Black, a lay minister of SRF and direct disciple of Paramahansa Yogananda.
-Amman has worked in northern and western Canada as a community youth worker, forest ranger and environmental protection officer.
-He currently works in the field of geographic information systems with the Ministry of Environment in Saskatchewan.
-In the mid 1980’s Amman lived with Yogacharya Black at his yoga retreat in northern Michigan.
-In 2006 Amman rediscovered Babaji and has since gained greater insight into yoga through Babaji’s Kriya Yoga.
-Amman has taught hatha yoga at the yoga center in n.
-Michigan, in a corrections facility in Saskatchewan and continues to teach from his home.
+Amman first learned about Babaji as a teenager in 1969 and was initiated into kriya yoga in 1970 by Yogacharya J. Oliver Black, a lay minister of SRF (Self Realization Fellowship) and direct disciple of Paramahansa Yogananda.
+In the mid 1980’s he lived with Yogacharya Black at his his yoga retreat in northern Michigan.
+In 2006 Amman rediscovered Babaji and has since then gained greater insight into yoga through Babaji’s Kriya Yoga.
+Amman has spent most of his working life in northern and western Canada in the environmental field.
+Amman conducts several initiations into Babajis Kriya yoga at select locations annually.

 Shivadas, from Dijon, France, lives on the island of Martinique, an island in the Caribbean.
 Shivadas was drawn intensely to spirituality since his adolescence, when he discovered Yoga.
 He made several voyages to India and across Europe to train in various disciplines, including Sivananda Yoga (Advanced Teacher training in Trivandrum, India) Reiki, humanistic magnetism.
 He is now working as a practitioner of manual energetic therary (Poyet method).
 He was initiated by M. G. Satchidananda in his home town of Dijon, France in 2004.
 He recognized Babaji as his master, guiding him with love towards the Divine.
 Joining the Order signifies to him that he can retransmit with humility what are humanity’s greatest treasure.
 Since 2007, with his wife, Swarupu, a school of Yoga and Bharatanatyam dance in Martinique, APSARA.
 He may be contacted at Shivadas

 Jnanashakti (Josée Sylvestre) From my earliest years, I have been fascinated by the complexity of the human being, as well as by the mysteries of life and what lies beyond this world.
 Being a little too clairvoyant, sensitive and perceptive, I saw and painfully felt the faults of humanity.
-Without a doubt, this is why I have often looked upwards to the heavens with nostalgia hoping that someone from above will come and get me, or at least, that I will finally grow up!
 I was overjoyed when I read with profound interest the collection of books on the lives of the saints in the school library.
 From that time onwards, the quest for wisdom became the ultimate goal of my life.
 I was only seven years old.
 I set what I considered to be a reasonable amount of time to achieve this goal, by the age of 30 years.
 Oh!
 How far did I misjudge the requirements related to such aspirations.

 Having received a baccalaureat diploma from the university in Psychosociology of communication, I subsequently earned several other certifications in order to be equipped with some effective tools for helping and coaching others professionally, individually, spiritually, and at the organizational level.
 After being involved with many enterprises both in Quebec and internationally, having taught management, communication and even meditation to managers, I was blessed in 2006 to have come into contact with Babaji Nagaraj and to have learned the powerful techniques of his Kriya Yoga.
 Since then, the aspiration “to Be” with you, growing together towards Self Realization, has multiplied it fervor.